-The key to successfully implementing privacy protection into a system containing one, or more, applications is to consider it as one of the central design criteria.
-This will ensure that privacy protection is built into the system right from the start, thereby eliminating the difficult and expensive task of retrofitting privacy protection into an existing system.
+The key to successfully implementing privacy protection in an application is to consider it as one of the central design criteria.
+This will ensure that privacy protection is built into the application right from the start, thereby eliminating the difficult and expensive task of retrofitting privacy protection into an existing application.

 The following components make up the privacy assessment checklist.
 Some apply during the development of an advanced card application while others are more applicable during the implementation stage and actual use of the application.
 Many of these components apply throughout all stages of development, implementation and usage.
-The checklist contains a few items that are only appropriate for a system that has, or will have, more than one application while most are specific for an individual application within the system.

-The action you should take is printed in bold and italics.
+The action you should take is bolded and italicized.
 Background information has been included to assist you in preparing your answers.
-A checklist form that should prove helpful in completing this portion of the project may be found in Appendix B. It serves as a guide to the components needed to develop a privacy protection program, rather than a complete record of the program.
+A checklist form which should prove helpful in completing this portion of the project may be found in Appendix B. It serves as a guide to the components needed to develop a privacy protection program, rather than a complete record of the program.
 Certain components may require the development of separate documents in order to completely describe and document the component.
 In those cases, the checklist will serve as a reference list for these documents.
-The checklist will also serve as an overview of the program that can be distributed to staff and customers to better inform them of the organization's commitment to privacy.
+The checklist will also serve as an overview of the program which can be distributed to staff and customers to better inform them of the organization's commitment to privacy.

-Description of the Proposed System Based on Advanced Cards
+Description of the Proposed Advanced Card Application